ADULT OVERSPEED TRAINING PROGRAM

 We recommend throwing this into your training between speed training sessions and on separate days.
 The training is simple.
 Add all of the rings, minus the three black rings, onto the training head.

-BACKSWING TEMPO TRAININGIf you're someone that struggles with your sequencing, has a slow back swing, or stops at the top, this training is going to be a game changer for your speed AND consistency.
-In order to keep the rings on the training head during training, you must move with some pace and continuity, two things present in great swings.
-You do have the option of doing this training with our Tempo Training app.
-We recommend starting without the use of the app and then as you begin to master the new movements, add in the app to maximize your movement efficiency.
+TEMPO TRAININGIf you're someone that struggles with your sequencing, has a slow back swing, or stops at the top, this training is going to be a game changer for your speed AND consistency.
+In order to stay balanced during this training, you must move with great efficiency and tempo, two things present in great swings.
+Loading up the training head, though not a lot of weight, will challenge you to move more efficiently with your feet together.
+The focus here is on learning to move with tempo and then speeding that tempo up over time while remaining balanced.

 TRAINING EXERCISE VIDEOS

 SWING AS IF YOU ARE HITTING A NORMAL DRIVER.
 SWING FAST!

 BEGIN WITH THE CLUB OUT IN FRONT AND MAKE A FULL SWING FOCUSING ON MOVING THE CLUB AS FAST AS YOU CAN IN THE BACKSWING.

 BEGIN WITH YOUR FEET TOGETHER AND THE CLUB OUT IN FRONT.
 AS YOU BRING THE CLUB BACK, STEP FORWARD WITH THE LEAD FOOT AND FIRE THROUGH.

 TAKE YOUR STANCE WITH YOUR FEET CLOSE TOGETHER.
 THE FOCUS IN THIS DRILL IS ON HAND AND ARM SPEED.